wp-plugins/yith-woocommerce-wishlist/README.txt

 = Have you encountered anomalies after plugin update, that did not exist in the previous version? = This might depend on the fact that your theme overrides plugin templates.
 Check if the developer of your theme has released a compatibility update with version 2.0 or later of YITH WooCommerce Wishlist.
 As an alternative you can try the plugin in WordPress default theme to leave out any possible influences by the theme.

+= I am currently using Wishlist plugin with Catalog Mode enabled in my site.
+Prices for products should disappear, yet they still appear in the wishlist page.
+Can I remove them? =
+Yes, of course you can.
+To avoid Wishlist page to show product prices, you can hide price column from wishlist table.
+Go to YIT plugins -> wishlist -> settings and disable option "Show Unit price".

 == Screenshots ==